 - The annual supply of the metal

-- Global monetary and fiscal policies (including U.S.) have a long-term outlook and remain expansionary.
+- Global monetary and fiscal policies (including the U.S.) have a long-term outlook and remain expansionary.

-- The middle-class group seems to have increased income levels in China and India, and leading to rise in jewellery purchases.
+- The middle-class group seems to have increased income levels in China and India and leading to a rise in jewellery purchases.

 The white and yellow metals have a historical positive correlation.
 Nonetheless, the data varies from year to year, and a bullish phase for gold may not affect silver due to varied factors.
 However, silver presents a wonderful opportunity for some long-term purchases.
 Here’s why you can buy silver now.

 Highly Inflammatory U.S. and Chinese policies spill speculation into silver

 Speculative flows will probably drive silver prices too much higher levels than they are now: $16.50 an ounce.
 The global silver demand for 2015 was up to 40% collectively by the U.S. and China, who are the top rankers in the context of the silver demand.
 The monetary/fiscal policies of these countries, in addition to the U.S. and Chinese hedge fund activity, have had a significant impact on the silver prices.
 The silver forecast by some pundits for 2017 is set at $17.80, while in 2018 it is expected to be $18.50.